MicrosoftDocs/win32/desktop-src/WMP/downloaditem-downloadstate.md

 ---
 title: DownloadItem.downloadState
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The downloadState property retrieves the state of the download. ms.assetid: 'dde27f43-40ee-4eb9-b316-42312ee937d0'
+The downloadState property retrieves the state of the download. ms.assetid: dde27f43-40ee-4eb9-b316-42312ee937d0
+keywords:
-keywords: ["DownloadItem.downloadState Windows Media Player"]
+- DownloadItem.downloadState Windows Media Player
 topic_type:
 - apiref
 api_name: